Youtopia

 "Youtopia" is a song by Dutch DJ and record producer Armin van Buuren.
 It features the vocals from American singer Adam Young, who is also the founder of electronica project Owl City.
-This song was released in the Netherlands by his label Armind as a digital download on 28 November 2011 and as a DVD on 13 December 2011.
+This song was released in the Netherlands by his label Armind as a digital download on 28 November 2011 and as a CD on 13 December 2011.
 It was released as the sixth single from his fourth studio album Mirage.
-It debuted at number 68 on the Dutch Top 40 and number 137 on the Ultratop 50.
-This song was written by Benno de Goeij, Armin van Buuren and Adam Young.
+The song was written by Benno de Goeij, Armin van Buuren and Adam Young.